 Accordingly, a new building on piles was erected in the middle of the peninsula using materials from the former building.

 On April 28, 1847, the brig known as the Carricks wrecked offshore from Cap-des-Rosiers.
 One hundred and thirty-nine of the 187 Irish immigrant passengers fleeing famine and epidemics drowned.
 In 1977, a monument was erected to honour their memory on the upper portion of the Cap-des-Rosiers beach in Forillon Park.

 However, due to the disappearance of the beach, storms washed in as far as the commemorative site.
-The monument has be moved further away from beach, to an area identified as stable, all with a view to protecting its integrity
+The monument has been moved further away from the beach, to an area identified as stable, all with a view to protecting its integrity.

 If you live in coastal environment and are concerned by shoreline erosion, here are some websites worth visiting: